Getting MoRE out of Mixture of Language Model Reasoning Experts: Improves Selective QA

 \subsection{Human Abstention}

-The previous results have demonstrated that the inter-expert agreement features in \mope{} significantly helps automatic abstention.
-We next verify that such internal answer-selection information also helps humans verify the correctness of the system's outputs.
+We next verify that the expert-agreement and answer-selection information also help humans determine the correctness of the system's output.

-\paragraph{Setup} For this human study, we recruit 20 annotators from Prolific to conduct our human study.
-Each of them annotated 20 randomly sampled questions, resulting in 200 annotations in total.
-We conduct a between-subject study, where we have two conditions: (1) in the \textbf{baseline} condition, we present users with only the question and the final \mope{} prediction; (2) in the \textbf{\mope{}} condition, apart from the question and the final answer, we also present the predictions of each expert model along with the random forest router's assigned scores of the candidate answers.
+\paragraph{Setup} For the human study, we recruit 20 annotators from Prolific, who each annotated 20 randomly sampled questions.
+Our between-subject study has two conditions: (1) in the \textbf{baseline} condition, we present users with only the question and the final \mope{} prediction; (2) in the \textbf{\mope{}} condition, apart from the question and the final answer, we also present the predictions of each expert model along with the random forest classifier's scores of the candidate answers (interface in Appendix Figure~\ref{fig:interface}).
 We also include a brief description of every expert's specialization in the task instruction to help annotators better understand the information.
 Half of the annotators were assigned to the baseline condition and the other half to the \mope{} condition.
-We conducted all experiments on Prolific, with an average compensation of \$14.7 per hour.
-We did not apply any additional screening apart from asking for proficient English speakers.
+We provide an average compensation of \$14.7 per hour and did not apply any additional screening apart from asking for proficient English speakers.

 \paragraph{Results} For each question, we ask annotators to decide: (1) whether they think the final prediction is correct (binary judgment); and (2) what is their confidence in their own judgment on a scale of 1 to 5, which we will convert to a numerical value in range $[0, 1]$ for computing the average.